Chart Color Schemes

 Recent residential development output has been above average within Kingaroy when compared nationally

 Kingaroy has recorded approximately 28 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 140 homes were approved, with a further 23 approved in FY-26 so far.
-On average, over these five years, about 3.4 new residents arrived per dwelling constructed annually.
+Over the past five financial years, from FY-21 to FY-25, around 140 homes were approved, with an additional 27 so far in FY-26.
+On average, about 3.4 new residents arrive per dwelling constructed over these years.

 This demand significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
-The average construction cost value of new homes is around $515,000, in line with regional trends.
-In the current financial year, approximately $72.9 million in commercial approvals have been registered, indicating robust local business investment.
-Compared to the rest of Queensland, Kingaroy shows about 75% of the construction activity per person, placing it among the 50th percentile of areas assessed nationally.
+New homes are being built at an average expected construction cost of $324,000, aligning with regional trends.
+In FY-26, approximately $72.9 million in commercial approvals have been registered, indicating robust local business investment.
+Compared to the rest of Queensland and nationally, Kingaroy shows around 75% of the construction activity per person, placing it among the 50th percentile of areas assessed.

-This reflects market maturity and suggests possible development constraints.
-New developments in Kingaroy consist of approximately 91.0% standalone homes and 9.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The location has around 336 people per dwelling approval, indicating a low density market.
-Looking ahead, Kingaroy is expected to grow by approximately 1,530 residents through to 2041.
+This reflects market maturity and possible development constraints.
+New developments consist of approximately 91.0% standalone homes and 9.0% attached dwellings, maintaining the area's traditional low-density character focused on family homes appealing to those seeking space.
+The location has around 336 people per dwelling approval, indicating a low-density market.
+According to the latest AreaSearch quarterly estimate, Kingaroy is expected to grow by approximately 1,525 residents through to 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development